Punctured Cover: India’s Crop Insurance Scheme Loses Sheen

 Three years and seven crop seasons after it was rolled out, nobody seems to be happy with the Centre’s flagship farm insurance scheme, Pradhan Mantri Fasal Bima Yojana.
 While the number of farmers enrolling under the scheme has gone down, insurance companies too are pulling out of it.

-Ahead of the 2019-20 crop season, three private companies — ICICI Lombard, Tata AIG and Cholamandalam MS — did not bid for the rabi (mid-November to May) and kharif (June to October) seasons due to heavy losses in the 2018 kharif season.
+Ahead of the 2019-20 crop season, three private companies — ICICI Lombard, Tata AIG, and Cholamandalam MS — did not bid for the rabi (mid-November to May) and kharif (June to October) seasons due to heavy losses in the 2018 kharif season.

 This is a worrying trend as the scheme, rolled out during the 2016 kharif season, is largely spearheaded by private players.
 It started with 10 private insurance companies and just one public insurance company.

-In another four states, claim ratios were lower than 100 per cent but higher than the India average of 76 per cent, according to the Union Ministry of Agriculture and Farmers’ Welfare.
+In another four states, claim ratios were lower than 100 percent but higher than the India average of 76 percent, according to the Union Ministry of Agriculture and Farmers’ Welfare.

 There are two distinct reasons behind the high claim ratio: Surge in extreme weather events and alleged political interference in crop loss estimation.

-The data of 2016-17, updated till December 2017, shows extreme weather events affected 2.6 million hectares of cropped area in the country.
+The data for 2016-17, updated till December 2017, shows extreme weather events affected 2.6 million hectares of cropped area in the country.
 In 2017-18, updated till December 2018, the share nearly doubled to 4.7 million hectares, suggests EnviStats India 2019, released by the Ministry of Statistics and Programme Implementation.

 Rajeev Chaudhary, chairperson and managing director of government-run Agriculture Insurance Company Ltd (AICL), says traditionally insurance companies would incur losses during the rabi season, which is associated with freak weather events, and earn profits during the kharif season.
-“So, we would make a profit of 10-15 per cent every year.
+“So, we would make a profit of 10-15 percent every year.
 This is no longer true,” says he.

 What adds to the companies’ losses is the fact that the scheme covers farmers in the pre-sowing as well as the post-harvest periods, unlike traditional insurance schemes that cover just standing crops.

 “Most farmers now apply for post-harvest losses, and no insurance company has the infrastructure to verify them,” says Chaudhary.
-He estimates the claims in 2019 kharif season will be the highest ever due to prolonged rainfall in Maharashtra, Karnataka and Madhya Pradesh that damaged key crops such as pulses and cotton.
+He estimates the claims in 2019 kharif season will be the highest ever due to prolonged rainfall in Maharashtra, Karnataka, and Madhya Pradesh that damaged key crops such as pulses and cotton.

-Most insurance agents Down to Earth spoke to also allege that local politicians and state governments inflate the loss estimation under the crop cutting experiment, which is carried out to ascertain the extent of crop damage.
+Most insurance agents Down to Earth spoke to also allege that local politicians and state governments inflate the loss estimation under the crop-cutting experiment, which is carried out to ascertain the extent of crop damage.

 “In a way, private insurance companies are pitted against state governments who are blindly approving claims without site visits and then asking us to pay up,” says a private insurance agent in Gujarat.
-Media reports suggest that the Rajasthan government asked Tata AIG to pay 100 per cent insurance money to farmers in Barmer district for damages to groundnut crops in 2018 kharif season, even when the company claimed that groundnut was not even sown in the area.
+Media reports suggest that the Rajasthan government asked Tata AIG to pay 100 percent insurance money to farmers in Barmer district for damages to groundnut crops in the 2018 kharif season, even when the company claimed that groundnut was not even sown in the area.

 The economic slump and its impact on the reinsurance market have also marred the scheme.
-“The commission that insurance companies receive when they reinsure the risk cover has gone down from 10 per cent to just 3 per cent in the past five years.
+“The commission that insurance companies receive when they reinsure the risk cover has gone down from 10 percent to just 3 percent in the past five years.
 The commission amount itself runs into crores of rupees and this dip has impacted the companies,” says an insurance market expert on anonymity.

 Company officials say their risk has also increased because the number of farmers covered under the scheme has not increased over the years.
 In 2016-17, more than 58 million farmers were covered under the scheme, which dropped to around 56 million in 2018-19.
-This has pushed the scheme’s premium, which is shared by farmers, the Centre and states.
-A farmer in 2016-17 paid on an average premium of Rs 725 under the scheme, which increased to Rs 860 in 2018.
+This has pushed the scheme’s premium, which is shared by farmers, the Centre, and states.
+A farmer in 2016-17 paid an average premium of Rs 725 under the scheme, which increased to Rs 860 in 2018.

 Source: Ministry of Agriculture and Farmers’ Welfare

 Chaudhary believes the only way this logjam can be broken is if the Centre intervenes and increases the number of farmers under the scheme and ensures that it covers the entire country.
-“Currently, only 25 per cent of districts contribute the bulk of the premium.
+“Currently, only 25 percent of districts contribute the bulk of the premium.
 If the farmer base spreads to new places, companies can earn enough to remain in the scheme,” he says.

 Source: Downtoearth